eastbanctech/dob-docs/docs/dp-user-management.md

 Clusters designates the assignment allowed for the Inspector based on preferred clusters.
 Clusters are not required when creating a user.

-Seleting clusters will limit the inspections the new user can perform to the selected clusters.
+Selecting clusters will limit the inspections the new user can perform to the selected clusters.

 #### Availability